This article provides instructions on how to create a Universal Agent in qTest Launch 1.3 and beyond.

-- From Launch, open the host machine where you want to create the new agent then click on the + New Agent button.
+- From Launch, open the host machine where you want to create the new agent and then select the + New Agent icon.

 - You will be presented with a New Agent dialog.